 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-The indirect tests covered under NCD 212 include:
+Indirect tests covered under NCD 212 include:

 #Covered Indication

-1Periorbital Directional Doppler Ultrasonography
+1Periorbital directional Doppler ultrasonography

 2Oculoplethysmography